vladimirantigua/Capstone/README.md

 ### Week 3

   - [ ] CSS Style, try Materilize or Bootstrap check it is responsive
   - [ ] reminder to commit each time I have completed a task

+# Future features:

+- [ ] add Cron to send an automated email reminder of the inventory levels each day to the manage
+- [ ] add a excel to json converter to import the inventory list from accounting into the Web app database by uploading it or drag and drop

+- [ ] add some charts showing the inventory levels

 # Technology used: